rastogi9318/Programing_algorithm/README.md

 # Programing_algorithm
-In this repository I tried to solve some dp and greedy approaches problem which are find in several coding platforms.
+In this repository I tried to solve some Data Structure problem which are find in several coding platforms.